Microsoft SwiftKey: History

 In May 2020, the app was rebranded as Microsoft SwiftKey to reflect its present ownership.

-In September 2022, Microsoft announced it was terminating support for the iOS version of SwiftKey.
-The app was removed from the App Store on October 5th.

-In November 2022, Microsoft announced a reversal of its decision to discontinue SwiftKey for iOS devices.
-The app was relisted on November 18th, with Microsoft promising future updates for the app.
+In September 2022, Microsoft announced that they were ending support for the iOS version of SwiftKey.
+The app was ultimately removed from the App Store on 5 October 2022.
+However, in November 2022, Microsoft announced that they decided to reverse their decision to discontinue SwiftKey for iOS devices.
+The app was relisted on 18 November, with Microsoft assuring future updates for the app.
 The company cited "customer feedback" as a reason for SwiftKey's return.

 Overview

-SwiftKey's Prediction Engine allows the program to learn from usage and improve predictions.
-The feature allows the tool to improve with usage, learning from SMS, Facebook, Gmail, Twitter, and an RSS feed.
+Microsoft SwiftKey is a virtual keyboard released on the Android and iOS operating systems.
+The purpose of the app is to increase efficiency while typing on a mobile phone.
+According to the Microsoft SwiftKey website, SwiftKey allows the user to speed up their typing process by "giving them more accurate autocorrect and predictions by learning their writing style".

+Release history

 Beta

 SwiftKey was first released as a beta in the Android Market on 14 July 2010, supporting seven languages.
 It included a variety of settings to adjust audio feedback volume and length of haptic feedback vibration.
-It was announced on SwiftKey's official website on 15 May 2014, that a Japanese version was out in beta.
-People registered on SwiftKey VIP were able to download the beta version.
+It was announced on SwiftKey's official website on 15 May 2014 that a Japanese version was available for beta testing.

 SwiftKey X

 On 14 July 2011, SwiftKey X was released to the Android Market as an upgrade to SwiftKey.
-Along with new and updated features, SwiftKey X introduced a dedicated app for tablets, called SwiftKey Tablet X. The updates included:
+The upgrade brought updated features and SwiftKey X introduced a dedicated app for tablets called SwiftKey Tablet X. New features included: